-Conceptually, it is indistinct from every other home invasion film, save for the fact that it has a leering obsession with sexual violence and a gang rape scene that seems to go on indefinitely.
+Conceptually, it is indistinct from every other home invasion film in existence, save for the fact that it has a leering obsession with sexual violence and a gang rape scene that seems to go on indefinitely.
 So if that pitch gets your motor running, then you’ll likely have a whale of a time.
 Otherwise, it’s probably best that you stay away and go watch literally anything else.

 Alternating between two settings; ”Crushingly Dull” and ”Relentlessly Unpleasant”, The Executioners manages to be pull of the unenviable trick of being consistently off-putting.
 When it’s not boring, it’s sordid.
 When it’s not generic, it’s just stupid.
 And when it is is not tiresome and uneventful, that’s only because it is showing us a woman being forced into fellatio.

 Not only that, but director Giorgio Serafini has precisely zero new ideas.
 Even his last minute plot ”inversion” is a predictable staple of the genre.
 Without giving too much away, a variation of this reveal is used in almost every home invasion flick (see the infinitely superior You’re Next or Better Watch Out for further reference), so somehow the twists and turns here are also by-the-numbers!

 Worse still, there is a pervasive attitude of seediness that clings to the film throughout, specifically in relation to the (exclusively-female) victims.
 The camera is constantly ogling them, even when they are in a states of severe emotional distress/ physical peril, and they take their clothes off at seemingly random intervals, as if they’re trying to meet a quota or something.